 The phenomenon as it has played out in Colorado in particular is examined in this coverage of the report in The Denver Post.
-The report was also covered by Planetizen, Places Journal, Utah Business, and The Next City.
+Utah Business also looks at what it means for that state, and additional coverage is at The Next City and Planetizen.

 The suburban equivalent of blight seen in such cities as Detroit, the incomplete subdivisions, in some cases all but abandoned following the 2007-2008 real estate bust, have left a landscape of roads to nowhere slicing through farmland, lonely lampposts and street signs, and “spec” houses standing alone amid marketing billboards and land cleared for nonexistent golf courses.